psampaz/go-mod-outdated/README.md

   -update
         List only modules with updates
   -ci
-        Exit with non-zero exit code when outdated dependencies are found
+        Non-zero exit code when at least one outdated dependency was found -style string
+        Output style, pass 'markdown' for a Markdown table (default "default")
 ```

 ### Shortcut